For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 Fig.6.
 Barcode scanner data logger.
 The date/time stamp view settings.

-Some options are applicable for display output only, but the "View mode" radio-group allows to configure the format of the date/time stamp.
+Some options are applicable for display output only, but the "View mode" radio-group allows you to configure the date/time stamp's format.
 For a detailed description of formatting characters, please, see the help file.

 Click the "OK" button to close the options window.

-Okay, all settings have been completed and we are ready to capture barcode data to a log file.
-A part of a log file is displayed on the figure below.
+Okay, all settings have been completed, and we are ready to capture barcode data to a log file.
+A part of a log file is displayed in the figure below.

 Fig.7.
 Barcode scanner data logger.
 Result.